Monix

 GOOGLE_REFRESH_TOKEN_FERNET_KEY

-Optional Fernet key for stored GSC refresh tokens and Cloudflare API tokens; if unset, a key is derived from DJANGO_SECRET_KEY.
+Optional Fernet key for stored GSC refresh tokens and Cloudflare API tokens; if unset, a key is derived from MONIX_FERNET_SECRET or SUPABASE_SERVICE_ROLE_KEY.

 Local development